victorlucachi/zmk-keyboards-charybdis/README.md

 > Double check the names of the .uf2 files prior to copying them to your controller.
 Flashing the wrong reset firmware (eg: nice_nano_v2 reset flashed on a xiao controller) might brick your controller, requiring additional hardware in order to fix it.

 ## Misc

-#### Pointer Support

-This module is based on ZMK pointer [PR 2477](https://github.com/zmkfirmware/zmk/pull/2477), badjeff's [pmw3610 driver](https://github.com/badjeff/zmk-pmw3610-driver) and [peripheral input relay](https://github.com/badjeff/zmk-split-peripheral-input-relay).
-I highly suggest going over the documentation that is available in each of those repositories for a better understanding of their configuration options.

 #### ZMK Studio